Jpoliachik/justinpoliachik/_posts/2021-12-24-website-redesign.md

 ### Addressing the Problems:

-#### Boringness
+#### Make it less boring

-Fix 'boringness' at its core with content, not pure "visual flair".
+- Fix 'boringness' at its core with content, not pure "visual flair".
-Introducing more varieties of content - blog posts, projects, artwork, and a personal touch - should make it more interesting.
+  Introduce more varieties of content - blog posts, projects, artwork, all with a personal touch.

-#### Reflecting my personality
+#### Reflect my personality

 - Add a good profile pic, a fun blurb, and some splashes of color.
 - Important to keep things fluid and not too rigid.
 - Needs to feel friendly and approachable - make people want to reach out and connect!
 Do this by being transparent and fun.

-#### Multiple media types
+#### Support multiple media types

 - Support posts with text, images, videos, code snippets, and custom widgets (eg p5js).
 - I also need it to be incredibly easy to write and edit posts - this is paramount.
 Remove all hurdles to quickly adding content.
 Make simple posts easy, and make complex posts possible.